 - Sensory Bin or Tray with high enough sides that the sensory material won’t make a huge mess.

 The Polar Animals Activity Calendar above is how I keep track of all of our activities.
-We spent half of our time learning about polar bears and the other half of the time learning about penguins.
+We spent part of our time learning about polar bears, time learning about other animals and the remaining time we spent exploring our curiosities.

 - Snow or ice in a bowl

 - stick of butter (1 per child), room temperature

 Ask the kids how Polar Bears and other arctic animals stay warm in the arctic snow?

 Explain that they have blubber (or read aloud a book that talks about this animal adaptation).

 Place the materials on the table and have the kids put their hands in a bag with the stick of butter.
 Their fingers will be inside the stick of butter, they may need help with this.
 Place their “blubber” hands in the snow or ice.

 - What does it feel like?